-We estimate that the total expenses of the offering, excluding the underwriting discount, will be approximately and are payable by us.
-We also have agreed to reimburse the underwriters for expense relating to clearance of this offering with the Financial Industry Regulatory Authority, Inc. up to \$
+We estimate that the total expenses of the offering, excluding underwriting discount, will be approximately \$ and are payable by us.
+We also have agreed to reimburse the underwriters for expense relating to clearance of this offering with the Financial Industry Regulatory Authority, Inc. up to \$.

-Iotal
+Total

+Without Over- With Over-

-Per Share Without Over- Allotment With Over- Allotment
+Per Share Allotment Allotment

-c offering price
+Public offering price

-rwriting discount
+Underwriting discount

-ceeds, before expenses, to us
+Proceeds, before expenses, to us